NotSoSecure/Blacklist3r/MachineKey/AspDotNetWrapper/README.md

   --version                    Display version information.
 ```

-####The list of pre-shared MachineKey can be found in "./AspDotNetWrapper/Resource/MachineKey.txt" file
+#### The list of pre-shared MachineKey can be found in "./AspDotNetWrapper/Resource/MachineKeys.txt" file

 #
 #